Fall 2014 Office Hours Mondays 1:30-3:00, Tuesdays 4:00-6:00 and by appt.

 Exercises and Assignments

 Participation in class discussion and attendance at lecture are key to comprehension.
-All students who attend class and miss three or fewer class meetings will receive the full five points toward attendance.
-If you miss four class meetings one point will be deducted from your attendance score (i.e., you would receive four attendance points); miss five days and two points will be deducted from the final score, and so on.
+All students who attend class and miss two or fewer class meetings will receive the full 10 points toward attendance.
+If you miss three class meetings two points will be deducted from your attendance score (i.e., you would receive eight attendance points); miss four days and receive six of 10 attendance points; miss five days and receive four of 10 attendance points; miss six classes and receive two attendance points; and miss seven or more classes and you will not receive 10% of the final course grade.
 Attendance will be taken at the beginning of each class meeting on a course roster that circulates through class.
 If you come in late, you must ensure that you sign this roster at the end of class; at the end of the semester I will not negotiate over the days you actually attended but forgot to sign the attendance roster.
 I will not allow students to sign the roster if they arrive halfway through the class meeting; please discuss any delays outside your control with me (e.g., caught in traffic jam, but not an errant alarm clock).
-An excused absence is a documented illness (i.e., a physician's note, not simply sniffles in the next class or sounding really crappy on the phone), a religious holiday recognized in the calendars of some reasonably well-documented faith, or an absence for participation in an Athletic Department-excused event.
+An excused absence is a documented illness (i.e., a physician's note, not simply sniffles in the next class or sounding really crappy on the phone) or an absence for participation in an Athletic Department-excused event.
 I will be reasonably forgiving about things over which you have no control, like flat tires and sick children.
 I will negotiate these things on a case-by-case basis, but please let me know immediately via email and do not plan to barter over these absences at semester's end.

 Graduate students are expected to complete all course requirements as outlined in the syllabus.
-In addition you will be required to complete a paper that is a minimum of 15 pages in length.
-You will be required to meet with me to discuss the topic prior to beginning the paper, and I will expect to meet with you each at least once during the preparation of the paper to read a draft at least three weeks before the paper is due.
+In addition you will be required to complete an annotated bibliography that is a minimum of 10 pages in length.
+I will expect to meet with you each at least once during the preparation of the paper to read a draft at least three weeks before the paper is due.

 All work in the course is conducted in accordance with the University’s academic misconduct policy.
 Cheating includes dishonesty of any kind with respect to exams or assignments.
 Plagiarism is the offering of someone else’s work as your own: this includes taking un-cited material from books, web pages, or other students, turning in the same or substantially similar work as other students, sneaking a peek at the neighbor's exam, or failing to properly cite other research.
 If you are suspected of any form of academic misconduct you will be called in for a meeting at which you will be informed of the accusation and given adequate opportunity to respond.
 A report will be submitted to the Dean of Students, who will decide on further disciplinary action.
 Please consult the University Bulletin’s academic misconduct policy or me if you have any questions.